CryptoCoinLab/wifcrack/README.md

 The repository now also includes a very small `worker` module translated from the Java version.
 It demonstrates how a worker can be driven by the `Configuration` object and provides simple result management routines.

+The new `java` directory holds the original Java source files that are slated for conversion.

 ## Examples